Printed Vinyl Flooring & Why Your Home Needs Flooring’s Newest Trend!

 NuVifloor printed vinyl flooring

-Once we print your order it’s supplied as a roll at 1200mm wide by the full length you specified.
+Once we print your order it’s supplied as a roll up to 1.5m wide by the full length you specified.
 Our packaging team wraps it all up securely and boxes ready to go.
-Some floors can be uneven so we supply with an overlap on both sides of the width to trim in place.

 Secure in place using either strong double-sided tape or a contact adhesive.
 Information is online and we also have full custom vinyl flooring installation instructions on the site here.

 What we think